Dharshini9842/CODTECH-Task1/README.md

 ### HOW TO USE:
 1. Open `index.html`in a web browser.
 2. Enter a task in the input field.
-3. Click the "ADD" button to add the task to the list
+3. Click the `ADD` button to add the task to the list
-4. Click the delete button(x) next to a task to remove it from the list
+4. Click the delete button `x` next to a task to remove it from the list

 ### FUTURE ENHANCEMENTS:
 - Add task editing functionality.